 Who Serves My Child Directly?

 Part of the mission of CYY is to provide an opportunity for future professionals in educational and therapeutic fields to gain knowledge and hands-on experience in working with children with special needs.
-To achieve this, the curriculum is designed by the professional staff who then provide training and ongoing, general supervision to college interns, graduate students and high school student volunteers who deliver the instruction and individual assistance to the campers.
-Each intern and volunteer receives 10-20 hours of training prior to camp depending on their role.
-This is why we call it a “limited professional service model,” because camp participants receive the bulk of instruction and interaction from our student staff with limited access to professionals.
+To achieve this, the curriculum is designed by the professional staff who then provide training and ongoing, general supervision to college interns, SLP and OT graduate students as well as high school student volunteers who deliver the instruction and individual assistance to the campers.
+Each intern and volunteer receives 10-30 hours of training prior to camp depending on their role.
+This is why we call it a “limited professional service model,” because camp participants receive the bulk of instruction and interaction from our student staff with oversight and supervision by professionals.
 Professionals provide brief “troubleshooting” support, such as setting up an incentive plan, or modeling a collaborative problem solving conversation with a camper.

 A “Good Fit” for All Parties: It is important for families and staff that Camp Yakety Yak is a good fit to ensure the safety, enjoyment and learning opportunities of all campers and students.
 Parents will be asked to provide accurate information in terms of their child’s current level of functioning and share any needs relating to their cognitive, academic, communication, physical/motor, social & emotional, and behavioral skills so that Camp Yakety Yak may provide a supportive learning environment for their child.
 In June, new campers with special needs and their parent(s) are expected to attend an orientation meeting to meet the staff, tour the facility and learn more about specific camp policies & procedures.
 Camp Yakety Yak will provide families with daily feedback on how their child is participating in the program.